-- Are they willing to take the time to actually discuss your website goals and ideas with you?
+- Are they willing to take the time to discuss your website goals and ideas with you?

-A professionally designed website is an investment in your business, so you should definitely make sure you research the designer/developer before you hire them.
+A professionally designed website is an investment in your business, so you should make sure you research the designer/developer before you hire them.
 Don’t think with your wallet.
 Think with your head.

-Many have started there and eventually come to see just how many people are actually using the web to find them and realize that an investment in a good website is worth it.
+Many have started there and eventually come to see just how many people are using the web to find them and realize that an investment in a good website is worth it.